cado-security/product-help/docs/cado-response/deploy/azure/azure-cross-tenancy-subscriptions.md

 ---
-title: Cross Subscription and Tenancy
+title: Import from subscriptions and tenants
 hide_title: true
 sidebar_position: 2
 ---

-# Azure Cross Subscription Creation
+# How to import from other Azure subscriptions and tenants

 ### Setting up an app registration for cross tenancy/subscription acquisitions
 To leverage cross Azure acquisitions, you need to create an **[Azure app registration](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)** in the Azure tenancy you want to acquire resources from.
 Follow the contents of this guide, and select the option for `Accounts in any organizational directory (Any Azure AD directory - Multitenant)`. ![Azure App Registration](/img/azure-registering-app.png)